-The growing mode generates live-synchronized views at short update intervals.
-The user releases the hot-key or continues with the mouse movement to stop the update process.
+The growing mode generates live synchronized views at short update intervals.
+The user has to release the hot-key or continue with the mouse movement to stop the update process.
 To prevent that the users miss and lose a view they like, a history mode is implemented.
-All live-synchronized views, including the intermediate views, are stored automatically in a view history.
-This is achieved by storing the adjusted parameters for the current view.
+Each live synchronized view including the intermediate views are stored automatically in a view history.
+This can be easily done by storing the adjusted parameters for the current view.
 The user can select a previous view from a list and store the best ones permanently.